A walk through central Amsterdam is like a visit to a huge outdoor museum.

 - Incidentally, nobody is quite sure where the name ‘Kattenburg’ came from.
 Some say there was a house called, in Old Dutch, ‘Cat,’ but the earliest mention of that house was in the 18th century.
 A more likely explanation is that the island was once the site of a ‘kat’ — a cavalier.
 That is a fortification on top of a fortress or a fortified wall (‘burg’), from which one could shoot at potential intruders. ↩

 - The VOC is considered the world’s first multinational corporation.
-It also was the first company in the world to issue stock. ↩
+It also was the first company in the world to issue stocks. ↩

 - The wooden frames and floors would be used by the locals as fuel for their heaters ↩